What Does Hebrews 12:24 Mean?

 Hebrews 12:25

-Warns against rejecting God’s voice, building on the call to respond to the new covenant in Christ.
+Warns against rejecting God's voice, building on the call to respond to the better word spoken by Jesus' blood.

 Connections Across Scripture